 Disclaimer – While I am principally not opposed to the idea of gender as a spectrum, I must confess I am fairly illiterate.
 So, as always, this blogpost will cover only the two ends of this spectrum.
-My sincere apologies to anyone else in-between for not having enough to say.
+My sincere apologies for having to say much about anyone else in-between.

-Men are structurally stronger, they went out to work, hunted/ gathered to feed the family and subsequently had access to education that resulted in superior jobs.
-Women on the other hand were the child bearers and rearers, and then when we started leading more settled lives, women’s responsibilities extended to managing all responsibilities within the house.
+Men are structurally stronger (or we’ve been conditioned to believe), they went out to work, hunted/ gathered to feed the family and subsequently had access to education that resulted in superior jobs.
+Women on the other hand were the child bearers and rearers, and then when we started leading more settled lives, women’s responsibilities extended to managing all responsibilities within the household.
 This natural division of labour resulted in men becoming the financiers and women feeling indebted to the income for running the house.
-In this way, for hundreds of years, men have dominated women, and especially in marriages.
+In this way, for thousands of years, men have dominated women, and especially so in marriages.